Wahidullah Waissi

 Wahidullah Waissi is a career Afghan diplomat.
 He is now serving as the ambassador of the Islamic Republic of Afghanistan to the Commonwealth of Australia, New Zealand and Republic of Fiji.
+After Taliban's takeover in August 2021, the Ambassador and the Embassy of Islamic Republic of Afghanistan in Canberra continue in fulfilling diplomatic responsibilities under the Vienna Convention of Diplomatic Relations of 1961, operating outside the realm of Taliban influence.

-He worked as Director-General for Economic Cooperation at the Ministry of Foreign Affairs of Islamic Republic of Afghanistan from 2012 to 2016 overseeing regional economic cooperation and multilateral development partnerships, chaired economic diplomacy committee, coordinated Regional Economic Cooperation Conference for Afghanistan process and projects and served as a Focal Point for economic Confidence Building Measures (CBMs) of the Heart of Asia Istanbul Process.
+Waissi worked as Director-General for Economic Cooperation at the Ministry of Foreign Affairs of Islamic Republic of Afghanistan from 2012 to 2016 overseeing regional economic cooperation and multilateral development partnerships, chaired multiple economic diplomacy committees, coordinated Regional Economic Cooperation Conference for Afghanistan process and projects and served as a Focal Point for economic Confidence Building Measures (CBMs) of the Heart of Asia Istanbul Process.
+He also served as a National Focal Point for International Contact Group (ICG) of Special Representatives for Afghanistan and Pakistan from its establishment, 2009 until his appointment to Australia in late 2016.

 Waissi is co-founder and Chair of the Green Club, a voluntarily association on environment and green activities.
 He used to teach economic development at the University of Afghanistan and writes on development, region, geoeconomics and socio-development issues.

 Early life and education

-Wahidullah Waissi was born on April 18, 1975, in Kabul.
+Wahidullah Waissi was born in Kabul.
 He has studied in the United States and holds MA in Development Economics from Center for Development Economics of Williams College.
 Waissi was one of the first Afghan students studied at the CDE.
 Among them were fellows from countries near Afghanistan—the Kyrgyz Republic, Uzbekistan and Georgia.

 He is a visiting scholar of the Central Asia-Caucasus Institute of the SAIS/Johns Hopkins University in Washington DC, a fellowship program for raising regional leaders in government, commerce, and academia from Central Asia, Mongolia, the Caucasus and Afghanistan (CAMCA).

-Waissi had also studied Results-based management at the Shanghai based Asia-Pacific Finance and Development Institute (AFDI) in 2007 under a fellowship granted from Shanghai International Program for Development Evaluation Training (SHIPDET) program.
+Waissi had also studied Results-based management at the Shanghai-based Asia-Pacific Finance and Development Institute (AFDI) in 2007 under a fellowship granted from Shanghai International Program for Development Evaluation Training (SHIPDET) program.

 Diplomatic career

-Waissi joins Ministry of Foreign Affairs in 2012 as Senior Advisor on regional cooperation.
+Waissi joined Ministry of Foreign Affairs in 2012 as Senior Advisor on regional cooperation.
 Later, he was appointed as Director-General for Economic Cooperation at the Ministry of Foreign Affairs of Islamic Republic of Afghanistan (2012 to 2016).
-In this position he was overseeing regional economic cooperation and multilateral development partnerships, chairing Economic Diplomacy Committee, coordinates Regional Economic Cooperation Conference for Afghanistan and serving as a national Focal Point for economic Confidence Building Measures of Heart of Asia Istanbul Process.
+In this position he oversaw regional economic cooperation and multilateral development partnerships, chairing Economic Diplomacy Committee, coordinates Regional Economic Cooperation Conference for Afghanistan and serving as a national Focal Point for economic Confidence Building Measures of Heart of Asia Istanbul Process.

 Waissi was coordinating infrastructure project negotiation phases for TAPI, CASA-1000, TAT Railway, regional transit and transport agreements and projects and Special Economic Zones/Dry Ports.